McKinney-Vento Homeless Act

 - migratory children who live in conditions described above

 The McKinney-Vento Act (Section 725) specifies and protects the rights of children and youth in homeless situations.
 Highlights include. . .

-- School the student attended when he/she became homeless
+- School the student attended when he/she became homeless (school of origin)

 - School in the zone where the student currently resides